Be My Lover (La Bouche song): Music video

-Two different music videos were made for this song, a European version and an American version.
+Two different music videos were made for this song: a European version and an American version.

 The European version was filmed at the beginning of 1995, in the city at night.
 Melanie Thornton appears as a dominatrix wearing a black outfit.
-She is driving a van, abducting McCray to an underground club, where several men are being held captive.
+She is driving a van, abducting Lane McCray to an underground club, where several men are being held captive.
 They are hanging upside down from hooks in the ceiling.
 Thornton walks around these men while she sings.
-Suddenly McCray manages to break free and raps toward Thornton.
-An edited version doesn't show McCray being captured and almost all the scenes with the men being hanging upside down were cut.
-The uncensored music video was later published on La Bouche's official YouTube channel in February 2016, and had generated more than 108 million views as of January 2023.
+Suddenly, McCray manages to break free and raps toward Thornton.
+An edited version does not show McCray being captured and almost all the scenes with the men being hanging upside down were cut.

-The American version was filmed in a studio, at the beginning of 1996 with Thornton singing into a microphone and wearing a purple dress.
-It was directed by Andras Mahr.
-This version was later published on YouTube in February 2014.
+The American version was filmed in a recording studio at the beginning of 1996 with Thornton performing the song in front of a microphone.
+She has braids in her hair and wears a purple dress.
+McCray, wearing a black leather coat and sunglasses, raps in the control room of the studio, watching Thornton.
+This version was directed by Andras Mahr and filmed in Broadway Studios, New York City.
+In the US, it was BET that first played the video of "Be My Lover".
+This version was made available on YouTube in 2014.

+Awards

+La Bouche won the 1996 Echo Music Prize in Germany for Best Dance Single with "Be My Lover", and the ASCAP Award in the US for the Most Played Song in America.
+The song was also nominated for Best Dance Video at the 1996 MTV Video Music Awards while La Bouche was nominated in the category for Best Dance at the 1995 MTV Europe Music Awards.